Get Free Solar Panel Quotes

 Batteries with a larger number of cycles have a longer lifespan, but they can sometimes cost more upfront because of this.

-A cycle refers to a battery fulling charging and discharging energy.
+A cycle refers to one full charge and discharge of the battery.
 The more times it can do this, the longer it will last.

 Lithium-ion batteries tend to have twice as many cycles, and so twice the lifespan, of lead-acid batteries.